Skip to content

 custom_config->'enable_mobile' as enable_mobile

-FROM site_configs
+FROM config.client_configs

-WHERE domain = 'example.com';
+WHERE domain = 'example.com'